hezion15272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 13-unique displays the lists of words as input and prints only words that are identical once

 file 14-findthatword output lines containing the pattern "root" from a file

+file 15-countthatword displays the number of lines that contain the pattern "bin" in the file

+file 16-whatsnext display lines containing the pattern "root" and  lines after them in the file